pulsar-client/Vermilion-MODIFIED-/README.md

 Make a proper update log.
 Make a main loadstring.

+Plans For #A-V: 2.0

+External:
+Make a proper update log.
+Make a main loadstring.

 Script:
-Add Ultimata Graphics 1.2
+Add Better Graphics.
 Replace the phrases of the script.
-Add Better Ambience 2.0 (Newest if released)
+Add Better Ambience.
 Add 5th move.
-Add custom player.
+Add custom player avatar.

 # I got the best motivation to continue this shit.